 Monitoring your health

-Regular visits with your doctor to monitor your health are part of living with HIV.
+Regular visits with your healthcare provider to monitor your health are part of living with HIV.
 At these visits, you can ask questions and talk about any changes in your body that you may be experiencing.
-Your doctor may do a physical exam to follow up on specific issues.
+Your healthcare provider may do a physical exam to follow up on specific issues.

 You will also get blood drawn at the lab every few months, particularly in the first year of treatment.
 Your blood will be tested for several things.
 Two important blood tests will be done to measure your viral load and your CD4 count.
 Other routine tests can spot potential health issues even if you have no noticeable symptoms.

-How you’re feeling – Every time you see your doctor, tell him or her how you have been feeling, especially if you have noticed anything new or unusual.
+How you’re feeling – Every time you see your healthcare provider, tell them how you have been feeling, especially if you have noticed anything new or unusual.
 This can also include changes in your mood and mental health: If you’ve been feeling down or depressed, say so.
-Your doctor will probably follow up with some questions.
+Your healthcare provider will probably follow up with some questions.

 Your viral load – Your viral load is the amount of HIV in your blood.
 A viral load test measures the amount of HIV in a sample of blood.
 The results are reported as the number of copies of HIV genetic material (called RNA) in a millilitre of blood (copies/ml—a millilitre is about the size of a pea).
 Without treatment, a person’s viral load can be as high as millions of copies/ml.